A taste of home: 7 Filipino restaurants to explore in NYC during Fashion Week

 1. Tadhana

-Guests can start their meal with Igorot whole grain bread served with spicy coconut jam and continue with a series of dishes that surprise and delight, such as spring rolls creatively served inside a hollowed-out book.
-With only 24 seats, Tadhana provides an intimate setting for those looking to indulge in a unique culinary adventure.
+Starting with Igorot whole grain bread with spicy coconut jam, guests can move on to dishes that surprise and delight, like spring rolls in a hollowed-out book.
+With only 24 seats, Tadhana is the perfect spot for a special meal.

 2. Tradisyon

-Tradisyon brings a modern twist to Filipino classics in a fast-casual setting in Hell’s Kitchen.
-Reflecting the spirit of the Filipino steam table cafes that once thrived around the Port Authority, this eatery serves up beloved dishes in easy-to-eat bowls.
-Highlights include the savory pork adobo with a hard-boiled egg.
-For a refreshing start, try the rambutan salad—a fresh, crunchy mix of rambutan, cucumbers, jicama, pineapple, peanuts, and corn nuts, all tossed in a tangy coconut vinaigrette.
+In Hell’s Kitchen, Tradisyon gives a modern take on Filipino classics in a fast-casual setting.
+Reflecting the spirit of the Filipino steam table cafes that once thrived around the Port Authority, it serves classic dishes in bowls.
+Some standouts include the savory pork adobo with a hard-boiled egg.
+Try the rambutan salad with cucumbers, jicama, pineapple, peanuts and corn nuts in a coconut vinaigrette, it’s a light, refreshing start.
 Tradisyon is an ideal choice for a quick, delicious meal that doesn’t sacrifice authenticity.

 3. Patok by Rach

-Situated in Inwood, Patok by Rach stands out for its dedication to classic Filipino comfort food, presented in a cozy, welcoming atmosphere.
-The menu is streamlined to highlight essential dishes, each executed with care and precision.
+Situated in Inwood, Patok by Rach serves up classic Filipino comfort food in a warm setting.
+A simple menu with simple dishes executed with care.
 The lechon kawali, featuring crispy fried pork belly, stands out with its perfect balance of tender meat and crackling skin.
-The tokwa’t baboy, a mix of boiled pork cuts and crispy tofu cubes served with a tangy vinegar-soy dipping sauce, is a crowd-pleaser.
-A unique offering is their buttercream spread, adding a delightful sweetness that pairs well with savory dishes.
-Patok by Rach is an excellent spot for enjoying hearty, home-cooked meals in a relaxed setting.
+The tokwa’t baboy, a slathered plate of boiled pork cuts with crispy tofu cubes served with vinegar-soy dipping sauce is a crowd-pleaser.
+One special item is their buttercream spread, a sweet accompaniment to savory dishes.
+The hearty, home-cooked meals at Patok by Rach are perfect for sharing.

 4. Lahi